syncfusion-content/xamarin.android-docs/xamarin-android/SfCalendar/DateNavigation-and-gesture.md

 ## Forward

 By default, the date can be navigated to next view using touch gesture and swiping the control in right to left direction.
 The view can also be changed programmatically using [forward](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfcalendar/Syncfusion.SfCalendar.Android~Com.Syncfusion.Calendar.SfCalendar~Forward.html) method available in `SfCalendar`.
-It will move to next month,next year,next period of decade years,next period of century years based on the view mode.
+It will move to next month,next year,next period of decade years,next period of century years based on the `ViewMode`.

 {% highlight c# %}